VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 ### Parameters
 - `NewMovementMode`: An `EMovementMode` enum value representing the new movement mode.
-- `Output`: A reference to `FCharacterMovementComponentAsyncOutput` for updating the character's movement state.
+- `Output`: A reference to `FCharacterMovementComponentAsyncInputOutput` for updating the character's movement state.
 - `NewCustomMode`: An optional `uint8` for specifying a custom sub-mode within the primary movement mode.

 ### Process